 - XnView also has some very basic graphics manipulation tools, including a colour channel swap tool, so you can have fun switching colours around.

 - For most work, however, I only use XnView to export the skin as a PNG image, which can then be handled by pretty much any graphics program.

 - For editing the skin, if you have Photoshop then cool, but I use the free program Gimp.
 It's one of the best known of open source graphics packages.

-- If you like what you got, save it as a new PNG.
+- If you like what you got, export it as a new PNG with a unique name.

 - If the alpha mask is making the skin look all misty and grey, don't include it in the compose until you're happy with what you've got (i.e. select "RGB" for the composition instead of "RGBA").
 For example sporebats have a horrible alpha mask that makes it very hard to see the proper colours.
 It's easier to simply not include it at all while you're trying to view them.
 If you're happy with the skin you got, then deompose it again, and immediately recompose using the channels from your new skin, but select "RGBA" and include an alpha channel from another image.
 Ideally you should instead be able to just hide the alpha mask from viewing in Gimp, but that option seems to be bugged and makes the entire image vanish.

 - Once you have your new skin saved as a PNG, use the little drag-and-drop app BLP2PNG to convert it to a BLP file, ready for inclusion in your WoW archive.